Apples

 Freezing Applesauce

-Improve the color of applesauce by adding Ascorbic acid, lemon juice, or commercial mixes.
+Add ascorbic acid, lemon juice, or commercial mixes to improve the color of applesauce.
 After cooking the sauce, cool it quickly by placing the pot in a sink of cold ice water.
-Stir and change the water quickly as needed to keep the product cooling.
-Product should be cooled completely before freezing.
+Stir and change the water quickly as needed to keep the product cool.
+The product should be cooled completely before freezing.

 1. Wipe down the lid to keep the sauce tightly sealed; food residue on the edge or lip of the container could loosen the seal.